-PLANNING A GARDEN
+Planning a Garden

 When planning a garden, whether in the school grounds or at home, you should always note the position of existing trees; for they can be of great help in providing shade and protection from winds during the summer months.
-Even if the trees aren’t good types, they can be kept until better specimens have been grown.
-These can than replace the original trees.
+Even if the trees are not good types, they can be kept until better specimens grow.
+These can then replace the original trees.

-In the school yard or at home, the buildings are of course the most important feature, and your garden should be designed to emphasize the good qualities of the building.
+The buildings are of course the most important feature of a landscape, and your garden should be designed to emphasise the good qualities of the buildings.
 For example, you would not plant tall, bushy shrubs immediately in front of the school entrance, which is usually pleasant and well designed.
 Instead of blocking the entrance from view, you should plant shrubs on either side of it to form a frame and thus draw attention to the entrance.

-Not only can garden planning emphasize the beauty of a building but also it can hide a building’s poorer aspects.
-Such objects such as incinerators and unsightly garden sheds may be concealed by shrubs.
-Large expanses of brickwork, too, can be relieved by the planting of trees and shrubs.
-The straight, flat line of a roof can be made to look less harsh by planting trees which will grow higher than the roof line, so breaking the monotony of the long straight line.
-Sometimes, an attractive view from the perch or a window of a house can be spoilt by the sight of gas works or a block of flats.
-A good sized tree of a group of shrubs can conceal this, leaving only the pleasing view.
+Not only can garden planning emphasise the beauty of a building but it can also hide a building’s poorer aspects.
+Objects such as incinerators and unsightly garden sheds may be concealed by shrubs.
+Large expanses of brickworkcan be relieved by the planting of trees and shrubs.
+The flat line of a roof can be made to look less harsh by planting trees which will grow higher than the roof line; breaking the monotony of the long, straight line.
+Sometimes, an attractive view from the porch or a window of a house can be spoilt by the sight of gas works or a block of flats.
+A good-sized tree or a group of shrubs can conceal this, leaving only the pleasing view.

-Most Australians like to enjoy some privacy in their back yard but building a 10 ft fence around there property would be expensive.
-There are however, many native trees and shrubs which will grow to this height or higher and which are far more pleasing to look at than fences.
-By careful selection and planning you can grow a ten-foot screen of shrubs of delightful coloring and variety.
+Most Australians like to enjoy some privacy in their back yard but building a ten-foot (three metre) fence around their property would be expensive.
+There are however, many native trees and shrubs which will grow to this height or higher which are far more pleasing to look at than fences.
+By careful selection and planning you can grow a ten-foot (three metre) screen of shrubs of delightful colouring and variety.

-Particularly in country school, it is sometimes necessary to break the force of biting easterly or westerly winds.
-Melaleucas, gimlets (pruned to busy growth) or Kunzea baxteri may be grown to form suitable break winds.
+Particularly in a country school, it is sometimes necessary to break the force of biting easterly or westerly winds.
+Melaleucas, gimlets (pruned to encourage growth) or Kunzea baxteri may be grown to form a suitable break from winds.

 Trees used to shade a house during summer should be chosen with care.
-If a tree such as a red-flowering gum is planted on the north side of a building; it will certainly provide good shade with it’s thick canopy of leaves.
+If a tree such as a red-flowering gum is planted on the north side of a building, it will certainly provide good shade with its thick canopy of leaves.
 It will, however, also provide shade during the winter, when it is less welcome.
-A taller tree with less foliage such as a lemon scented gum or even Eucalyptus spathulata (swamp mallet) – would provide shade in summer yet allow sunlight to filter through in winter.
-Early morning sunlight would also be able to pass under the foliage when the tree reached a certain height.
+A taller tree with less foliage such as a lemon-scented gum or even Eucalyptus spathulata (swamp mallet), will provide shade during summer yet allow sunlight to filter through during winter.
+Early-morning sunlight will also be able to pass under the foliage once the tree reaches a certain height.

 When you have decided on the position of your garden beds, the choice of plants is largely – though not entirely – a matter of personal taste.
-Remember that many blush plants prefer to grow in groups or colonies and that they also look better if this type of planting is carried out.
+Remember that many blush plants prefer to grow in groups or colonies and that they look better if this type of planting is carried out.
 For example, one kangaroo paw in a garden looks rather lonely and scrawny, but a group of them make a striking picture.
-By planting in groups, you can develop what gardeners call the ‘bush’ affect – something which could become a national gardening style for Australia as distinctive as Japanese or English cottage gardens.
+By planting in groups, you can develop what gardeners call the “bush effect” – something which could become a national gardening style for Australia, as distinctive as Japanese or English cottage gardens.